-Taylor West is deputy director of the National Cannabis Industry Association.
-She has spent more than a decade in communications and leadership positions in the political, policy, nonprofit, and business arenas.
-Taylor came to NCIA after four years in Washington, D.C., where she worked first as a strategist for a variety of policy and regulatory reform efforts, and then as communications director for National Journal, a highly respected national media organization.
+Taylor West is senior communications director at COHNNABIS, the cannabis-focused “agency within an agency” of COHN, one of Denver’s top 10 marketing, PR, and digital agencies.
+She has spent more than 15 years in communications and leadership positions in the political, policy, nonprofit, and business arenas.
+From January 2014 through July 2017, Taylor served as deputy director of the National Cannabis Industry Association.
+She came to NCIA after four years in Washington, D.C., where she worked first as a strategist for a variety of policy and regulatory reform efforts, and then as communications director for National Journal, a highly respected national media organization.
 She is also a veteran of several high-profile political campaigns and has appeared as a commentator on MSNBC, Fox News, and CNBC.
-Taylor first became involved in drug policy reform 15 years ago with an internship at DRCNet, now known as StoptheDrugWar.org.
+Taylor first became involved in drug policy reform 19 years ago with an internship at DRCNet, now known as StoptheDrugWar.org.

 When building the cannabis industry from the ground up, why is gender parity (having at least 50% women) so important?

 It’s a rare thing when a new industry emerges, with fewer of the entrenched gender biases that you see in long-established business sectors.
 The opportunity to build something with a new foundation, in which gender parity is simply a rational part of the equation, is exciting.
 It’s also critical for the continued progress of cannabis reform that we have buy-in from women as consumers, voters, and lawmakers.
 When they see women are a substantial and visible part of the movement and the industry, we make a more persuasive case.

 What social justice and/or criminal justice reforms do you want the US to make around its drug policy, particularly around cannabis?